Swift-Next/Swift-Next/README.md

 - Supports [Documentation Comment Syntax](https://github.com/apple/swift/blob/main/docs/DocumentationComments.md)
 - Supports `MARK:` `TODO:` `FIXME:`
 - Xcode-style Symbol List
-- Ships with all the Swift snippets from Xcode tuned for Sublime Text
 - Compatible with the new regex engine of Sublime Text

 <img width="610" src="https://user-images.githubusercontent.com/10491362/174356891-ca7d6254-3a94-4a66-a65e-9a6ce261d0e4.png">